-Today’s category is The Dress is Everything, and I want to highlight this remarkable example of a European court dress from 1560.
-The technique of slashing a bodice to show glimpses of a delicate cotton undershirt (called a chemise) is one we’ve seen off and on for centuries.
+Today I want to highlight this remarkable example of a European court dress from 1560.
+The technique of slashing a bodice to show glimpses of a delicate cotton undershirt (called a chemise) is one we’ve seen in court paintings prior to this.
 But here, the lightweight cotton has been replaced by an opulent gold and cream brocade which peeks through slits in both the bodice and skirt.
-And take a look at those fantabulously decorative oversleeves!
+Take a look at those fantabulously decorative oversleeves!
 What a pain they must have been to wear and maintain.
 As you can see, they are meant to be worn either outside the brocade undersleeve as a hanging ornamentation or inside as a second stiffened oversleeve.

 Several different artists portrayed Elisabeth de Valois wearing this richly-embroidered and gem-encrusted outfit.
 According to an inventory of Elisabeth’s possessions made after her death, it was described as a “rich and tawny dress of crimson velvet,” with a “high bodice and tabbed sleeve, lined with reddish yellow taffeta.”
 I was surprised to learn the red fabric is velvet.
-Based on its patina and stiffness, I thought the gown might be made of leather.
+Based on its patina and stiffness in the painting, I thought the gown might be made of leather.

 The painting by the Netherlandish portraitist Anthonis Mor (c.1517-1577), commemorated the marriage of King Philip II of Spain to his THIRD wife, Elisabeth of Valois in 1559.
 While I was researching this dress, I came across two other examples of dresses with this type of ornate oversleeve.
 They are also from the court of King Philip II of Spain, but his FOURTH wife, Anna of Austria is wearing them.
 The sleeves have lost their deep slashes and appear to be primarily decorative, hanging limply off the back of the shoulder.